 Students will be required to form teams with existing students enabling a closer interaction between peers, as well as training experience to the junior mentor.
 Participants are expected to work 40 hours/week and submit a mid-term report describing the performed activities as well as plans for the remaining of the visit.
 Students will be expected to remain engaged in research activities and to present the results of the program in a scientific meeting.

 This program is directed by Drs.
 Carlos D. Garcia, Bill Pennington, and Tania I. Houjeiry (Coordinator).
 The REU program will provide financial support to cover travel expenses (flight to GSP and ground transportation to Clemson), on-campus housing, meals, and a $5,500 scholarship.
 The REU grant will not pay for any other expense outside the scope of the sponsored activity.
 This program is financed by the NSF – Division of Chemistry, award CHE-2050042 (2021-2024).
-Participation of students from the SC Governor’s School for Science and Mathematics is supported by NSF – Division of Chemistry, award CHE-2227374 (2022).
+Participation of students from the SC Governor’s School for Science and Mathematics (during the summer of 2022) was supported by NSF – Division of Chemistry, award CHE-2227374.

 Eligibility / Application Materials

 - REU participants must be U.S. citizens or permanent residents

 - Students interested in our program are encouraged to first learn about the available mentors and projects

 - Minimum GPA of 3.0 (official transcript to be provided by selected applicants)